nousantx/Cliff-UI/README.md

 You can use array for property values, and it will set the value for all propties inside of the array.
 Code above, we defined type `size`, it will set value for both `width` and `height` at the same time, like `size-300px` it will make a square box with 300px size.

-Also, you can use our defined `types` and `properties` on [Docs](https://tenoxui.web.app/docs/extras/all-class) or [GitHub](https://github.com/tenoxui/css/blob/main/src/js/lib/property.js)

-3. Use defined type

-After defining new type and property, you can use it on your element.
+After that, you can use new defined type and property directly on your element.

 ```jsx
 <div className="size-200px bg-#f00">
   <h1 className="hehehe-blue">Blue Text</h1>
 </div>
 ```

+Also, you can use our defined `types` and `properties` on [Docs](https://tenoxui.web.app/docs/extras/all-class) or [GitHub](https://github.com/tenoxui/css/blob/main/src/js/lib/property.js)

 ### Make Styles